-Total remuneration for all Non-executive and Independent Directors, last approved by shareholders at the 2017 AGM, is not to exceed \$500,000 per annum and was set based upon advice from external advisors with reference to fees paid to other Non-executive Directors of comparable companies.
+Total remuneration for all Non-executive and Independent Directors, last approved by shareholders at the 2017 AGM, is not to exceed \$500,000 per annum.

-All Non-executive and Independent Directors receive a Director's fee of \$30,000 per annum.
-The Non-executive Chairman also receives a \$10,000 Chairman's fee per annum.
+All Non-executive and Independent Directors residing in Australia receive a Director's fee of \$40,000 AUD per annum.
+Directors residing in North America receive a Director's fee of \$40,000 USD per annum.
+The annual Director's fees were increased effective July 2022.
+This increase was approved by the Remuneration and Nominations Committee in June 2022.
+The Director's fee for the year ended 30 June 2022 were \$30,000 AUD per annum for Australian based Directors and \$30,000 USD for North American based Directors.
+The Executive Chairman also receives a \$10,000 AUD Chairman's fee per annum.
 Director's fees cover all main Board functions but exclude membership of the Audit & Risk Committee and Remuneration & Nominations Committee.
-From November 2019 a fee of \$5,000 per annum is payable for membership of the Audit & Risk Committee.
-A fee of \$5,000 per annum is payable for membership of the Remuneration & Nominations Committee.
+From November 2019 a fee of \$5,000 AUD per annum is payable for membership of the Audit & Risk Committee and the Remuneration & Nominations Committee.
 In addition, the Company pays compulsory superannuation.
 The Company does not have a formal Board Retirement scheme.
-Non-executive Directors do not receive any performance related remuneration.
+Non-executive Directors do not receive any performance-related remuneration.